 Our review is designed to help you maximize your score on the General Surgery Exam.
-StatPearls questions and articles are linked directly to The American Board of Surgery® and AOA Board of Surgery® content outlines.
+StatPearls questions and articles are based on our experts review of the The American Board of Surgery® and AOA Board of Surgery® topics.
 Each review course is designed to empower you to assess your knowledge and understanding of medical principles and concepts found on the General Surgery Exam.

 Achieve top scores

 The StatPearls general surgery prep questions, general surgery review questions, and general surgery test questions will help you achieve a top score on the General Surgery Examination.
 1,761 authors and 26 editors have contributed to the development of the General Surgery Exam content, which is continuously refined and updated to improve your learning experience.

 How many hours is the General Surgery Exam?

 How many questions is the General Surgery Exam?

 What topics are covered on the General Surgery Exam?

 Topics include: Abdomen - 12%, Alimentary Tract - 15%, Endoscopy - 2%, Breast - 7%, Endocrine - 5%, Skin - 2%, Critical Care - 10%, Trauma - 8%, Vascular - 7%, Transplantation - 2%, Thoracic - 2%, Pediatric - 2%, Head and Neck - 2%, Subspecialties - 4%, Applied Science - 13%, Preop and Periop - 2%, and Miscellaneous - 5%

 Our question bank for the General Surgery Exam covers four Cognitive Difficulty Levels:

 - Cardiovascular - 763 questions